 We gather together flowers and branches from this particular moment in the year - still very much summer, but with just a touch of the autumn ahead.
 I love making arrangements like this, where every element seems to bleed into the next - lime beech turning yellow, yellow-green apples on the bough, roses with golden centres, gold-crowned poppy seedheads, blush hydrangea, blush roses, cafe au last dahlias with paint-streaks of the same dark pink of the hydrangeas, a seeping hint of yellow at the centre taking you back to the start.

-Those tiny white roses on the briar.
-Golly.
+Those tiny white roses on the briar, golly.
 Ruffly, plump Juliet sweet peas left long on the vine.
-I have stared at this photo, long and hard.
-Jesse is getting good at the old Flemish seventeenth century light thing.
+I have stared at the photo above long and hard; Jess is getting good at the old Flemish seventeenth century light thing.

 The maid of honour wore a silk dress of emerald green.
 Her bouquet - garden roses, berries and chocolate cosmos with a mustard silk grosgrain ribbon.

 The bride held a tumbling bunch of roses and sweetpeas trailing hand-dyed silk streamers.

 Rocking a deranged barnet pre bouquet handover; never knowingly under-tousled.

 Her excellency the Japanese anemone.
 I can't tell you how many stems we had for this wedding - it was a lot.
 At this time of the year they are my most favourite flower.
 Those pale pink bowl shaped flowers - the height, the shade, the wispiness, the ruffly-ness, the buds - sublime.